KTRosenberg/XR-MetaRoom/README.md

 I was the main architect of this prototype WebXR engine for a multiuser VR course taught by my advisor ~2018 and updated onward.
 I touched every part of this code-base.
 My advisor and his idea / need for a multi-user VR engine for the web.

+Students used this engine for their assignments, and for a final project, formed groups to create multi-user interactive VR experiences of their own, presented on a demo day.

 This is a mirror, and the original version here: https://github.com/futurerealitylab/metaroom-webxr/tree/dev

 The most interesting features include fully-dynamic JS script reloading and shader reloading.